-And so, we begin our Sunday gatherings by sharing in community breakfast together at 9.15.
+And so, we begin our time together on Sundays by sharing in community breakfast at 9.30.
 It’s a great opportunity to touch base with friends and even make some new ones.
 Anyone is welcome to join us for breakfast even if you’re not sure you want to hang around all morning.

-At 10.00 we move into what we call our Main Event.
+At 10.00 we move into our main gathering.
 This is the part that you’re probably more likely to associate with “going to church”.
-Our Main Event lasts for about an hour.
+Our gathering lasts for about an hour.
 We usually sing some songs together (It’s fine just to sit and listen if singing is not your’ thing).
 We’ll pray together.
 We want to thank God for what He’s doing in our lives.
 We might ask God to assist those we know with specific needs.
 We often pray for our community and for the wider world.

 If you are visiting, there is one part of the day we don’t expect you to be a part of.
-At our Main Event, we have a time we refer to as the offering.
+The “Offering”.
 We simply pass some bowls around.
 It’s an opportunity for our regular folk to financially support the work we’re doing. (whilst we still pass bowls around, most of our regulars give electronically these days).
 Anyway, as we said, if you’re visiting, we definitely don’t expect you to be putting money in.
 You’re our guests!

 Sometimes we’ll have a special item, maybe a short dvd presentation or a piece of music.
 Often, we listen to one of our people share what’s been happening for them.

-The central (or key) feature of our Main Event is our Message Time.
+The central feature of our gathering is usually our Message Time.
 We spend about twenty minutes exploring a part of the Bible.
-We want to understand God’s story and how it interacts with, and impacts, our stories (?lives).
+We want to understand God’s story and how it interacts with, and impacts, our own story.
 We try to keep the messages simple to listen to and easy to understand, even for those with little or no church experience.
 Whilst easy to understand, you should expect to be challenged.
 We’re keen to explore practical application.
-We believe that following Jesus should make a difference to the way we live. (our lives)?is this needed Things like, the way we treat our neighbours, our attitudes and responses to life’s challenges, the reason we understand why we are here…
+We believe that following Jesus should make a difference to the way we live.
+Things like, the way we treat our neighbours, our attitudes and responses to life’s challenges, the reason we understand why we are here…

-Our Main Event concludes at about 11.00 and is followed by Morning Tea.
+Our gathering concludes at about 11.00 and is followed by Morning Tea.
 Enjoy coffee.
 A chance to spend some more time catching up with one another.
-During this time, if there’s anything causing you concern, there’ll be people at the front of the church who are available to pray with you at your request.
+During this time, if there’s anything causing you concern you might like to ask someone to pray with you.